 b.
 The entire research paper entry, including all figures, list of references and appendices, must not exceed 20 pages.

 c.
 Some graphics (figures and tables) do not print or download well so students are encouraged to produce their graphics in black -and -white format.

 3. Submit Title Page and Research Paper - Submit Entry Form and Research Paper electronically as a PDF file.
 It is the entrant's responsibility to verify that the converted file appears as intended.
-Send to Sarah Cook
+Send to the Awards Administrator

 4. Scoring - Click here to see the judging criteria and allocation of points.